neurondb/neuron-mcp/CONTRIBUTING.md

 **Module Prefix**

-Prefix the first line of the commit message with `NeuronMCP:` for this repository.
+Prefix the first line of the commit message with `NeuronMCP:` when contributing to this project.

 **Example**